 Address: 20 N 6th Street Lafayette, IN 47901

 One of the most historic sites in Lafayette, Columbian Park is a large, 40-acre recreational public park that houses the Columbian Park Zoo, Tropicanoe Cove, and other activities for the whole family.
-Columbian Park is one of the top places for outdoor things to do in Lafayette, Indiana.
+Columbian Park is one of the top places for outdoor activities.

 To honor the brave souls from Tippecanoe County who gave their lives defending our freedom, Memorial Island was constructed in 1949.
 There’s a stage, pedestrian bridges, a boardwalk on the water with swings and fishing nodes, pedal boats, geyser fountains, and much more.